What are the differences between Composite Panel and Polycarbonate Roof?

 Benefits of Composite Panels

 The advantages of composite construction panels over other alternatives are quite obvious and straightforward.
-These panels are tough, lightweight, and with high thermal insulation values.
+These panels are tough, lightweight, and high thermal insulation values.
 They are easy to use and install taking only a short time to finish projects thus cutting down the labor cost for owners and project managers.
 They offer an exciting dimension in construction as they produce a wide range of surface finishes.
 The panels can also be used with other molds for the roof and allow the construction of striking architectural beauty.

 There are various types of constructions of composite panels manufactured including single units, high insulation value, structural value (with air and water barrier), removable panels, low cost, and surface treatment panels.
 All are meant for different applications and have their own advantages.
 Removable panels, for instance, offer easy property refurbishment.